Thursday, January 10, 2019

 The Indiana Memorial Union is the second-largest student union in the country and the most beautiful in the world (in our unbiased opinion).
 The limestone building can easily be mistaken for Hogwarts with all the magic found inside.
 There is a bowling alley, billiards hall, movie theater, hair salon, bookstore, and many restaurants and cafes (including one of the largest Starbucks in the country).
 Oh, and there's a hotel.

 4. IU Arboretum

-When you walk through the arboretum you start to feel like you're in a movie.
-Once almost a parking lot, the perfectly manicured space, located in the middle of campus, is landscaped with Indiana-native trees, a pond, and of course a classic tall red clock.
+When you walk through the arboretum, you start to feel like you're in a movie.
+Once almost a parking lot, the perfectly manicured space, located in the middle of campus, is landscaped with Indiana-native trees, a pond, and the new Metz Carillon Tower.
 The arboretum was made by students for students, literally.
 Rumor has it that former IU president Herman B Wells decided to wait for students to walk their own paths before laying down the sidewalk.
 So while the walkways may seem odd, it is the most efficient way to walk to and from classes.

 3. Old Crescent

 Named because it is the oldest part of campus and crescent-shaped, the Old Crescent is one of the most beautiful spots on campus.
 Although it is on the far west side of campus, it is located near many key locations.
 The Old Crescent is in eyeshot of the Sample Gates and downtown Bloomington, a five-minute walk to the IMU, and a ten-minute walk to 3rd Street.
 You could spend hours people watching, having a talk with Herman B Wells, or sitting underneath the Rose Well House.